 The role of knowledge, ideas, and intellectual assets in inventing and nurturing successive generations of light sources kept increasing.
 The role of engineering also kept growing.
 On the other hand, the amount of natural sources and labor required to produce each unit of light from successive generations kept falling.
 Moreover, there had been an increasing role of intellectual assets in making successive generations.

-Dynamics in labor, capital, and productivity sheds further light on industrial economy
+Dynamics in labor, capital, and productivity sheds further light on the industrial economy

 In the early days, we needed highly skilled craftsmen for making each piece of the hurricane.
-Contrary to it, we need a low skilled workforce to perform the bonding of LED chips and packing them into the glass bulb.
+Contrary to it, we need a low-skilled workforce to perform the bonding of LED chips and pack them into the glass bulb.
 In fact, the increasing complexity of making successive generations has been converted into ideas and integrated into machine capability.
 As a result, there has been a decreasing need for human knowledge and skill and an increasing need for more sophisticated capital machinery for manufacturing.

 Dynamics of the center of excellence and monopolization